Charles Bemies: Geneva College

+Allegheny Athletic Association

+After leaving Geneva College, Bemies joined the Allegheny Athletic Association football team as its center in 1894.
+The Pittsburgh Chronicle Telegraph noted that he stood 6 ft tall, weighed 170 lb and was "rated one of the strongest centers in this section".
+In the team's third and deciding game against archrival Pittsburgh Athletic Club for the local championship, Bemies was controversially benched in favor of Archibald Stevenson, a ringer brought in from the Chicago Athletic Association.
+Stevenson dominated the center of the line as Allegheny won 30–4.

 Western Theological Seminary

-After leaving Geneva College, Bemies enrolled at the Western Theological Seminary in Allegheny, Pennsylvania.
+Also after leaving Geneva College, Bemies enrolled at the Western Theological Seminary in Allegheny, Pennsylvania.
 He graduated in 1897 and was ordained as a Presbyterian minister that same year.
 Bemies also studied at The Graduate Divinity School at the University of Chicago.

 Michigan Agricultural College

 Bemies served as the second head football coach (and first professional football coach) at Michigan Agricultural College, now known as Michigan State University, from 1899 to 1900, compiling a record of 3–10–1.
 According to one account, "When Michigan State began playing football in 1896, the game was considered such a rowdy affair that the college fathers demanded that a minister handle the team to keep it within decent bounds.
 Thus the Rev. Charles O. Bemies became the school's first coach."

 Bemies was also the first head basketball coach at Michigan Agricultural from 1899 to 1901, tallying a mark of 5–2, and the head coach of Michigan Agricultural's baseball team from 1900 to 1901, where his record was 4–10.
-According to one history of Michigan State University, Bemies was asked to resign after the poor showing of the football team in 1900: "The football team's poor performance in 1900, which ended with a 23-0 defeat by Alma, led the athletic association to ask for Bemies's resignation.
+According to one history of Michigan State University, Bemies was asked to resign after the poor showing of the football team in 1900: "The football team's poor performance in 1900, which ended with a 23–0 defeat by Alma, led the athletic association to ask for Bemies's resignation.
 Although the players saw Bemies as a 'good man,' they refused to play for him after the season ended."